Agatha Christie Is Known As ‘The Queen of Crime’. Now You Need To Know Why!

-Have you heard about the world’s most longest running play in the history of literature by Agatha Christie?
-Yes I am talking about the play ‘The Mousetrap’.
-But you would be thinking what does Queen of crime has to do with the play.
-Actually this play is something that best describes why Agatha Christie is crowned in literature.
+Have you heard about the world’s longest-running play in the history of literature by Agatha Christie?
+Yes, I am talking about the play ‘The Mousetrap’.
+But you would be thinking what does Queen of Crime have to do with the play?
+Actually, this play is something that best describes why Agatha Christie is crowned in literature.

 Life of Agatha Christie